What is Asclera® (pronounced uh-SKLAIR-uh)?

-Asclera® (polidocanol) Injection is a prescription medicine that is used in a procedure called sclerotherapy and is administered by a healthcare provider to treat two types of veins:
+Asclera® (polidocanol) Injection is a prescription medicine that is used in a procedure called sclerotherapy and administered by a healthcare provider to treat two types of veins in your legs.

 - Uncomplicated small varicose veins (1 to 3 mm in diameter) known as reticular veins

 Asclera® is a sclerosing agent that is injected into the vein.
-It works by damaging the endothelium, the cells lining the inside of blood vessels.
-This causes blood platelets and cellular debris to attach to the lining of the vessels; eventually, cellular debris and platelets cause the blood vessel to clot.
+It works by damaging the endothelium, the inside lining of blood vessels.
+This causes blood platelets and cellular debris to attach to the lining of the vessels.
+Eventually, cellular debris and platelets cause the blood vessel to clot.
 Over time, the clotted vein will be replaced with tissue.

-- On average, 87% of patients were satisfied or very satisfied with their Asclera® treatment
+On average, 87% of clinical study patients were satisfied or very satisfied with their Asclera® treatment.2,3

 How long is each Asclera® session?